Google G Suite or Microsoft Exchange?

 Exchange is great, stable, quick and a favorite with windows users.
 Organizationally it has proven to be very scalable.
 Something G Suite still lacks in experience with, we are not saying it can't do it, but it's support team are nowhere near as experienced.
 Of course, Exchange makes sense even for a small organization and just like G Suite does not require an outlook license either (makes you wonder if we even need outlook anymore).
 Of course, it works great with outlook and all of its advanced features.
 Features that will not be readily available to a Gmail account in outlook though it's IMAP settings.
 However for the same price as G Suite, you do not have access to any other Microsoft office software, not even outlook, these will have to either be purchased separately or if you choose a higher tier license, you will gain access to this software.

 From a traditional IT support point of view, the exchange is better in Singapore.
 But I think from a client's need, they are both equally powerful tools and should always be chosen above any other cloud email provider.
-At least for now.
+Thank you for reading 'Google G Suite or Microsoft Exchange' written by IT Block.